enanomapper/ontologies/README.md

 5. Update the owl.versionInfo of `enanomapper.owl`
 6. Update the owl.versionInfo of `enanomapper-dev.owl`
 7. Write markdown for the release with the changes since the previous release
-8. Release the whole repository in Github https://github.com/enanomapper/ontologies/releases
+8. Release the whole repository in GitHub https://github.com/enanomapper/ontologies/releases
 9. Update the DOI number for new release: https://zenodo.org/record/260098

 Funding